TurboGears/Ming/docs/tour.rst

     text = Field(str, if_missing='')

-Now if we restart the interpreter (or reload the tutorial model), we can do the following::
+Now if we restart the interpreter (or reload the tutorial module), we can do the following::

     >>> page = tutorial.WikiPage.make(dict(title='MyPage'))
     >>> page
     {'text': '', 'title': 'MyPage'}

-Ming also support supplying a callable as an if_missing value so you could put the creation date in a WikiPage like this::
+Ming also supports supplying a callable as an if_missing value so you could put the creation date in a WikiPage like this::

     from datetime import datetime